How much does a business loan cost?

 What business loan fees and charges should I look out for from other lenders?

-Application fees: Many lenders charge an application fee, which is payable even if your loan application is declined.
+Application fees: Many lenders charge an application fee, payable even if your loan application is declined.

-Early repayment fees: If you’re ready to pay off your loan early, congrats!
+Early repayment fees: If you’re ready to repay your loan early, congrats!
 At Moula, we’ll be delighted to see you close out your business loan early, and we won’t punish you for this, ever.
 Many lenders in Australia charge a penalty for early repayment of a fixed-term loan or charge you interest on all the remaining business loan amount.
-Always read your loan agreement carefully and know what the loan terms and conditions are if you want to pay out early.
+Always read your loan agreement carefully and know the loan terms and conditions are if you want to pay out early or make extra repayments.

-What’s the difference between simple interest rate and APR?
+What’s the difference between a simple interest rate and APR?

 Some business lenders use simple interest rates when advertising unsecured business loans.
 Simple interest is calculated as if the full loan amount is paid off in one payment at the end of the loan term.
 It doesn’t consider principal repayments.
-However, most business loans have regularly scheduled payments that reduce the amount outstanding over the term of the loan.
-So presenting a simple interest rate hides the real cost.
+However, most business loans have regularly scheduled payments – such as fortnightly or monthly repayments – that reduce the amount outstanding over the loan term.
+So, presenting a simple interest rate hides the real cost.

 The annual percentage rate (APR) is the rate used to calculate the true cost of a loan.
-For example, if you translate a small business loan quoted at 18.95% simple interest into APR and base it on fortnightly repayments, the APR of the loan is actually 33.55%.
+For example, if you translate a small business loan quoted at 18.95% simple interest into APR and base it on fortnightly repayments – which is the repayment frequency for Moula business loans – the APR of the loan is actually 33.55%.
 To be transparent, we use APR for our small business loan calculator and when quoting interest rates for all other business lending products.
-When comparing business loan calculators in Australia, check if they are using simple interest rates or APR.
+When comparing business loans calculators in Australia, check if they are using simple interest rates or APR.